 All students will take the same courses at the same time, as well as complete the supervised practice rotations in the same period.
-Cohort status will be lost if the student drops out or does not maintain a grade of "B" average.
+Cohort status will be lost if the student drops out or does not maintain progression (see MND/DI Progression).
 The student may be given the option to restart as a student in a subsequent cohort.
-See details in the Progression Section.